DanielBBZ/h1b_statistics/README.md

 The problem is handeled with python(3), and only requires importing sys packages, no requirement for any other packages like pandas or numpy.
 In this task, 4 functions are designed, specifically, they will do:

 1. get_h1b_data(file): load data and get the index for State code and Job tile code, for future reference.
-This function will search for the index for 'EMPLOYER_STATE' and 'SOC_NAME', not hard coding the position of these columns, so it can tolerate with these columns in different positions accross different input files.
+This function will search for the index for 'WORKSITE_STATE' and 'SOC_NAME', not hard coding the position of these columns, so it can tolerate with these columns in different positions accross different input files.

 2. count_to_dict(data, location): calculate group count and save the information into a dictionary.
 This function will only take those case 'certified' into consideration.